TeomanDeniz/QASM-Examples/README.md

 Without that, our qubit will act like normal bits.
 (Like 1 or 0).

-But with that, our qubit act like it's both 1 or 0 or between that (0.4, etc)
+But with that, our qubit act like it's both 1 or 0.

 Now, you may ask: ***WHY???***